cssearcy/AYS-Coding-in-R-Spr-2020/schedule.md

 If you find something confusing let me know (likely others will as well).

-* And you should join the in-person lab session each week.
+* It is highly recommended that you join the in-person lab session each week.
 It is scheduled on a Monday so that you have time to address your problems before labs are due.
 Make every attempt to join the lab if you're having problems.
 * You can post a question to the homework discussion board for [data science I](https://ds4ps.org/cpp-526-fall-2019/help/).

 Reach out if you have questions or feel stuck!